melissa-nunez/PropensityWeights/README.md

 eliminate any possible, measured confounders.
 Using R statistical software, differences in baseline variables between individuals with and without neuroimgaing data available were calculated.
 Using the significant variables, propensity scores were calculated.
-Ultimately, regression models were created to test whether the propensity weights changed the associations between change in a specific and pre-determined neuroimaging variable and random treatment group.
+Ultimately, regression models were created to test whether the propensity weights changed the associations between change in a specific, pre-determined neuroimaging variable and random treatment group.

-In the "Study58_SubCorVol_IPTW.Rmd" file, a series of subcortival volume measures were used as the outcome of linear regression models to asses whether they differ between the radomization groups, accounting for other variables.
+In the "Study58_SubCorVol_IPTW.Rmd" file, a series of subcortival volume measures were used as the outcome of linear regression models to asses whether they associations differ between the radomization groups, accounting for other variables.
 The models with and without propensity weights were compared.